MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-protection-to-personal-data-in-office-365.md

 Many organizations allow external sharing to support collaboration.
 Find out how your tenant-wide settings are configured.
 Then review the external sharing settings for sites that contain personal data.

-An external user is someone outside of your organization who is invited to access your SharePoint Online sites and documents but doesn't have a license for your SharePoint Online or Microsoft Office 365 subscription.
+An external user is someone outside of your organization who is invited to access your SharePoint Online sites and documents but doesn't have a license for your SharePoint Online or Microsoft Microsoft 365 subscription.

 External sharing policies apply to both SharePoint Online and OneDrive for Business.